Big red bat

-The big red bat (Aeorestes egregius) is a species of vesper bat from South and Central America.
+The big red bat (Lasiurus egregius) is a species of vesper bat from South and Central America.

 Taxonomy

 It was described as a new species in 1870 by German naturalist Wilhelm Peters.
 Peters placed it in the now-defunct genus Atalpha, with a binomial of Atalpha egregia.
 The holotype was collected in the Brazilian state of Santa Catarina by Hermann Burmeister.

 Description

 It has black flight membranes and its fur is a consistent shade of red over its entire body.
 Two individuals captured in Honduras had forearm lengths of 50-51 mm and body weights of 16-17 g.
 Its ear length is approximately 18 mm.
 Its wingspan is approximately 390.3 mm.

 Range and habitat

 The big red bat is found in Central and South America.
 Its range includes Panama, Brazil, French Guiana, and Suriname.
 In 1998, the species was documented in Honduras for the first time.
 This marked a 1200 km extension of the species' range from the previously known northern limit.